stefaniecg/stefaniecg.github.io/bib_dis/main.md

       * Pray for the people who we shared what we learned last week.

 - **Dynamic of the Group**:
+The _saints_ are referred to as moderators in this sessions.
-We as moderators need to remember we are reading the bible with _non-believers_.
+We as moderators need to remember that we are reading the bible with _non-believers_.
 This is a different setting as the normal _church_ setting, for this is NOT a _bible study_ but rather a _bible discovery_.
-In this discovery-sessions all participants are invited to share their opinion about scripture without retaliation, but rather with tolerance, humbleness, and kindness we are all called to share our interpretation of scripture.
+In these discovery-sessions all participants are invited to share their opinion about scripture without retaliation, but rather with tolerance, humbleness, and kindness we are all called to share our interpretation of scripture.
-Active involvement of all participants is needed, included the moderators as if they were just participants.
+Active involvement of all participants is needed, included the moderators as just participants.
+Remember in this group setting there is no stablished _order_, as we are all reading and discovering the Word of the Lord together.
 We have to tolerate the opinion of the _lost_, yet always being ready to respectfully, kindly, and gently give defense for the reason of the hope that is in us [(1 Peter 3:15)](https://my.bible.com/bible/59/1PE.3.15).

+   * Beware of divisions among the moderators, for satan will do anything to divide the team in order to stop the reading of the Word with the _lost_.

->'but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect, ' [1 Peter 3:15](https://my.bible.com/bible/59/1PE.3.15)
+>'but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect, ' [(1 Peter 3:15)](https://my.bible.com/bible/59/1PE.3.15)
+>'Beloved, do not be surprised at the fiery trial when it comes upon you to test you, as though something strange were happening to you. '[(1 Peter 4:12)](https://my.bible.com/bible/59/1PE.4.12)

 - **Duration**:
 Alef sessions would be finished in 5 weeks.